The Home Depot

 Activity log — timestamped record of all dispute actions and status changes

-Activity log — the source of truth for the full dispute lifecycle.
-Every action timestamped, every AP team response logged.
+Every action timestamped — submission, status change, document upload, AP team response.
 Suppliers could track resolution without contacting Home Depot directly.

 What This Shaped

-At Home Depot's supplier scale, even small improvements in dispute submission quality — more complete documentation, fewer missed windows, clearer status tracking — represent meaningful financial recovery across the vendor base.
+The workflow aligned suppliers and reviewers around the same evidence, deadlines, dispute reasons, and audit trail.
+At Home Depot's supplier scale, even small improvements in dispute submission quality — more complete documentation, fewer missed windows — represent meaningful financial recovery across the vendor base.